Jack Suwinski Preview, Player Props: Pirates vs. Braves

 Jack Suwinski At The Plate

-- Suwinski has driven in a run in 38 games this year (31.7%), including 13 games with more than one RBI (10.8%).
+- Suwinski has driven in a run in 39 games this season (32.2%), including 14 games with more than one RBI (11.6%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.